Cinema of Manipur

-Prior to Matamgi Manipur, there were several attempts made to make a film in the state, the most significant being Mainu Pemcha in 1948, which was left incomplete.

-Aribam Syam Sharma's Ishanou which was screened in the Un Certain Regard section at the 1991 Cannes Film Festival was the only Indian film to be considered under Cannes Classic section at the Cannes Film Festival 2023.

-In 2002, the Revolutionary People’s Front banned Hindi-language films from being shown in the state.
-This has led to an increased local interest in Manipuri-language cinema and decreased attendance in local theatres.

 Notable feature films: 1972-2022

 This section covers notable Manipuri feature films released between 9 April 1972 and 9 April 2022.
 Notable films, in this context, include those films which have participated or won awards in national and international film festivals, and the films which have made history (for example, first full-length film, first filmmaker, first color film, longest movie).